 There are three (or four) judging rounds (Core Values, Project, and Robot Design, and Competition).
 The reason I’m not quite sure if there are 3 or 4 is because I don’t know if they group Robot Design and the Robot Competition together or not.
 Regardless, the tournament can be very overwhelming, and the FIRST team does a great job in preparing you for it.

 Don’t Forget These Things!

 After you walk into your tournament, you’ll notice a couple of things you didn’t know to bring.
 Since our team, the MindBlasters, just got back from Lorain’s FLL competition, I wanted to recap some things that we need to bring next year, which we forgot this year.

 - Personal little giveaway item for other teams (bracelet loom, magnet, candy with core values on them, etc).
 We had 17 teams competing in Lorain, so about 20-25 items would work.

 - Parade sign with team name and colors.
 Look at the picture on this page with the Bovine Warriorz holding their team sign.
 They used this twice during the tournament.
 Once at the beginning during the opening ceremony parade.
 Second at the end when they are calling everyone up at the end of the competition.

 - LEGO robotics kit and laptop so kids can continue building and programming between rounds.
 There’s a lot of down-time between robot competition rounds in the afternoon.
-If their robot doesn’t work like it did at home, they will want to tweek it with new LEGO hardware and new software programs.
+If their robot doesn’t work as it did at home, they will want to tweak it with new LEGO hardware and new software programs.

 - Crowd/fan signs.
 Parents love to cheer their children on.
 Signs in the crowd with your children’s team name or their “head on a stick” really put a smile on their face.